-John Muir Trail Pocket Hiking Atlas by Erik the Black - Besides detailed, daily navigation topo maps, side trail info, resupply, transit and permit guidance, this super packable guide’s data tables, showing GPs waypoints and distances between points, cumulative mileage and elevation, are located directly on the maps.
-No need to flip between book and maps.
+- John Muir Trail Pocket Hiking Atlas by Erik the Black – This packable resource shows detailed daily navigation topo maps, side trail info, resupply info, transit and permit guidance, GPS waypoints and distances between points, and cumulative mileage and elevation.

-In general, water sources along the JMT are plentiful - it’s rare you’ll hike more than a couple hours without hitting one.
-That said, late fall can be one of the drier times to hike the JMT because of little precipitation and dwindling snowfields.
-Always check your map for water sources, consult with fellow hikers, or use the Guthook app for updates on current conditions.
-If you’re using the National Geographic JMT Map, it will label known waterless stretches, such as the section from Guitar Lake to Whitney Trail Camp, and will indicate where you need to fill up.
+In general, water sources along the JMT are plentiful – it’s rare you’ll hike more than a couple hours without hitting one.
+That said, late fall can be one of the drier times to hike due to lack of precipitation and dwindling snowfields.
+Always check your map for water sources, consult with fellow hikers, or use the FarOut app for updates on current conditions.
+If you’re using the National Geographic JMT Map, it labels known waterless stretches, such as the section from Guitar Lake to Whitney Trail Camp, and will indicate where you need to fill up.
 As a rule of thumb, it’s pretty common to hike with no more than two liters at any given time along the JMT.

 Bears & Food Storage